jirkapok/GasPlanner/doc/help.md

 ### Gases

 * `Maximum narcotic depth` [m]: Limits, at which depth gas mixture is considered to be narcotic.
 Exceeding this depth means the risk of narcosis significantly increases.
 Default value is 30 meters.
 Increasing this values allows you to use also nitrox mixes to higher depth, which is not recommended.
-See also [Equivalent narcotic depth](https://en.wikipedia.org/wiki/Equivalent_narcotic_depth)
 * `Is oxygen narcotic`: If enabled (default), counts also oxygen as narcotic gas, otherwise only nitrogen is considered to be narcotic.
 Most agencies count both oxygen and nitrogen as narcotic gases.
 Disabling this option allows to you to use gases deeper, but is less safer.

 ### Stops